prioritizr/prioritizr/docs/reference/rij_matrix.md

   `logical` should calculations be performed using a method that prioritizes reduced memory consumption over speed?
 This is useful when processing particularly large raster datasets.
-If `TRUE`, then calculations are performed by processing each raster layer in `y` in a sequential manner.
-If `FALSE`, then calculations are performed by processing all raster layers in `y` together.
-If `NA`, then the memory requirements will be estimated and, if required, processing will be performed using the method that reduces memory consumption.
+If `memory = TRUE`, then calculations are performed by processing each raster layer in `y` in a sequential manner.
+If `memory = FALSE`, then calculations are performed by processing all raster layers in `y` together.
+If `memory = NA`, then the memory requirements will be estimated and, if required, processing will be performed using the method that reduces memory consumption.
 Defaults to `NA`.

 - idx: